kregerl/MBR-Parser/README.md

 Make sure you have [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) installed, then clone this repo and install using the following command:
 `cargo install --path <parttable repo>`
 Where `<parttable repo>` is the path to the cloned repo.
-*NOTE: This will only install the program in ~/.cargo/bin for your user*
+*NOTE: This will only install the program for your user in ~/.cargo/bin*

 Alternatively build or install the program with Cargo:
 ```